elsa-lab/training-noodles/examples/error_handling/README.md

 Noodles would try to deploy each experiment to a different server, but one deployment would fail in each deployment round because one of the servers is nonexistent.
 Noodles would retry to deploy the failed experiment latter because we specify `retry` action in the error handler *Ignore SSH resolve hostname error*.

-A status file `noodles_status.yml` would also be created in the directory `examples/error_handling` before the first deployment round and updated after each deployment round.
+A status file `noodles_status.yml` would also be created in the directory `examples/error_handling` before the first deployment and updated after each deployment.
 If Noodles has to be shut down due to some unexpected errors, the status file can be very helpful. `Undeployed Experiments (For command)` in the status file can be used as the filter string for another Noodles run.

 ## Clean